Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 </build>
 ```

-Then you can, from for example IntelliJ IDEA, attach remotely and debug:
+Then you can attach remotely and debug from, for example, IntelliJ IDEA:

 ![sdk5-proj-debug]({% link content-services/images/sdk5-proj-debug.png %})